Skip to content

 Treat irrigation as part of mechanical preparation

-Review data and the ESE framework emphasize that effective irrigation is an indispensable component of chemomechanical debridement.
+Review data and the ESE framework emphasize that effective irrigation is widely regarded as a key component of chemomechanical debridement.
 [Ref] [Ref] [Ref]

 Leave a follow-up plan after obturation